chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 ![Chess_Coordinates_White.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_coordinates_white.png)

-That image has all the letters and numbers of each square from the white player’s perspective.
+That image has all the letters and numbers of each square from the white player's perspective.
 Look back at this picture because it will help explain a lot of what I mean in the pages after it.
 Square E1 is where the white king starts the game and E8 is where the black king starts the game.
 Also look at squares F2 and F7 because those are the squares most vulnerable to attacks that put the king in check.
 Moving those pawns at the beginning of the game is asking for trouble!
-The most popular first move for white is e4 (white’s king pawn two squares forward).
+The most popular first move for white is e4 (white's king pawn two squares forward).

 ![e4.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/e4.png)

-The main reason e4 is a popular move is because it allows white’s queen or bishop to get out on the next turn white plays.
+The main reason e4 is a popular move is because it allows white's queen or bishop to get out on the next turn white plays.
 Most chess masters consider it to be the best move and it is also commonly played by chess engines.
-But it’s not the only popular move.
-The second is d4 (white’s queen pawn two squares forward)
+But it's not the only popular move.
+The second is d4 (white's queen pawn two squares forward)

 ![d4.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/d4.png)

 Moving this pawn to d4 is popular because it is the start of many different openings that involve getting the dark squared bishop out early in the game.
-This could be the start of the Queen’s Gambit, Trompowsky Attack, or the London System.
+This could be the start of the Queen's Gambit, Trompowsky Attack, or the London System.

-But that isn’t to say there aren’t countless openings that begin with the first and most popular choice I mentioned earlier.
+But that isn't to say there aren't countless openings that begin with the first and most popular choice I mentioned earlier.
 If you are playing white, you should decide which of these moves to start with and then you should start with it every time until you get used to seeing how your opponent moves and how they respond to each of your moves.
-That’s not just my advice but is the advice of chess coach Levy Rozman (GothamChess) who I learned a lot from!
+That's not just my advice but is the advice of chess coach Levy Rozman (GothamChess) who I learned a lot from!

-Although studying openings is fun, don’t rely on them so much that you find yourself lost as soon as your opponent does something unexpected.
+Although studying openings is fun, don't rely on them so much that you find yourself lost as soon as your opponent does something unexpected.
 That being said, you should probably have a plan for the first 4 moves at least.
-Planning ahead requires some experience of playing, winning, and losing games to see what worked and what didn’t.
+Planning ahead requires some experience of playing, winning, and losing games to see what worked and what didn't.

-I find that I win my games more often when I start with e4, but I find myself having more fun when I play d4 as my first move and then try for the Queen’s Gambit, which is my favorite.
-I will be explaining the Queen’s Gambit opening later on but first I am going to show you the most generic ways to start the game.
-This will mostly be from white’s perspective but you will find that this method is flexible enough to be mirrored for both players.
+I find that I win my games more often when I start with e4, but I find myself having more fun when I play d4 as my first move and then try for the Queen's Gambit, which is my favorite.
+I will be explaining the Queen's Gambit opening later on but first I am going to show you the most generic ways to start the game.
+This will mostly be from white's perspective but you will find that this method is flexible enough to be mirrored for both players.

-The Bishop’s Opening
+The Bishop's Opening

 First, both white and black move their e file pawns two squares for their first move.

 ![e4-e5.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/e4-e5.png)

 This is equally good for both of them because that allows both of them to get their bishops or queens moved out diagonally.
 Keep in mind that at the beginning of the game, diagonal moves are faster than orthogonal moves.
-The rooks can’t get out because the pawns in front of them are blocking their movement.
+The rooks can't get out because the pawns in front of them are blocking their movement.
 For this reason, your early attacks will depend on bishops.

 ![e4-e5-Bc4-Bc5.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/e4-e5-bc4-bc5.png)

 Next, the bishops come out.
 This means they are both attacking the weak F2 and F7 squares I mentioned earlier.
-This position is called the bishop’s opening for obvious reasons.
+This position is called the bishop's opening for obvious reasons.
-If you find yourself in the bishop’s opening position, you have some serious options to consider.
+If you find yourself in the bishop's opening position, you have some serious options to consider.
 If you are playing white, you already have an advantage in this position because it is your turn.
-You could move the knight to F3 and attack the e5 pawn or you might want to move the queen to H5 and try a scholar’s mate.
+You could move the knight to F3 and attack the e5 pawn or you might want to move the queen to H5 and try a scholar's mate.
 Keep in mind that the possible moves your opponent can do are endless and that to a certain extent, to show an example, I have to make up possible moves of only one of them just to prove the point I am showing.
 There is no way of knowing if you will end up in the mirrored bishop setup as shown in the previous image.
 With that being said, if you EVER DO find yourself in this exact position, I will show you some great possibilities that can come from it.
 I recommend knight to F3.

 ![e4-e5-Bc4-Bc5-Nf3.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/e4-e5-bc4-bc5-nf3.png)

 Why is this position good for white, you may ask.
-That’s because this knight move accomplishes several things at once.
+That's because this knight move accomplishes several things at once.
 1. It attacks the E5 pawn
 2. It gets the knight out of the way so the king can castle
-3. It prevents the black queen from going to H4 and trying to  scholar’s mate white king on F2.
+3. It prevents the black queen from going to H4 and trying to  scholar's mate white king on F2.
-Based on my experience, what usually happens after this is that black will move their queen’s pawn to D6 and defend the E4 pawn.
+Based on my experience, what usually happens after this is that black will move their queen's pawn to D6 and defend the E4 pawn.
 Then white will do the reverse and move their queen pawn to D3.

 ![e4-e5-Bc4-Bc5-Nf3-d6-d3.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/e4-e5-bc4-bc5-nf3-d6-d3.png)